ayodvr/Multi-tenant-blog-system/README.md

 -   Ensure to have Xampp / Localhost running

--   Run php artisan serve to start project
+-   Run "php artisan serve" to start project

 # Scope of project